museofficial/muse/README.md

 Muse is written in TypeScript.
 You can either run Muse with Docker (recommended) or directly with Node.js.
 Both methods require API keys passed in as environment variables:

-- `DISCORD_TOKEN`, `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET` can be acquired [here](https://discordapp.com/developers/applications) by creating a 'New Application',
-  - "Bot" Menu -> "Reset Token" and "Copy" for new `DISCORD_TOKEN`
-  - "OAuth2" Menu  -> Copy "Client ID" and "Client Secret"
-- can be acquired [here](https://discordapp.com/developers/applications) by creating a 'New Application', then going to 'Bot'.
+- `DISCORD_TOKEN` can be acquired [here](https://discordapp.com/developers/applications) by creating a 'New Application', then going to 'Bot'.
 - `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` can be acquired [here](https://developer.spotify.com/dashboard/applications) with 'Create a Client ID'.
 - `YOUTUBE_API_KEY` can be acquired by [creating a new project](https://console.developers.google.com) in Google's Developer Console, enabling the YouTube API, and creating an API key under credentials.